-G ::: The state of the s Composition The established of the Company's Remuneration Committee was approved by the board of directors.
+Composition The established of the Company's Remuneration Committee was approved by the board of directors.
 There are three remuneration committee members with professional qualifications and work experience.
 The term of office is the same as that of the board of directors.
 The Company re-elected directors at the shareholders' meeting on 2021/8/4.
-The new board of directors passed a resolution on 2021/8/11 to appoint Lai Sun Quae, Huang Tien Chang, Chen Shiou Chung, the three independent directors as the Remuneration Committee members (with the independent director Lai Sun Quae as the convener), all the members meet the qualification requirements of the Securities and Exchange Act and the 'Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange'.
-Scope of duties The functions and duties of the Remuneration Committee shall be handled in accordance with the Remuneration Committee Charter of the company.
+The new board of directors passed a resolution on 2021/8/11 to appoint Lai Sun Quae, Huang Tien Chang, Chen Shiou Chung, the three independent directors as the Remuneration Committee members (with the independent director Huang Tien Chang as the convener), all the members meet the qualification requirements of the Securities and Exchange Act and the 'Regulations Governing the Appointment and Exercise of Powers by the Remuneration Committee of a Company Whose Stock is Listed on the Taiwan Stock Exchange or the Taipei Exchange'.

+Scope of duties 1.
+The functions and duties of the Remuneration Committee shall be handled in accordance with the Remuneration Committee Charter of the company.
 2. Prescribe and periodically review the performance review and remuneration policy, system, standards, and structure for directors, supervisors and managerial officers.
 3. Periodically evaluate and prescribe the remuneration of directors, supervisors, and managerial officers.
 4. On matters resolved by the Remuneration Committee, periodic recommendations and improvement proposals are made to the board of directors.
-Implementation 1.
-In 2022, the Company's Remuneration Committee held two meetings.
-2. The 2 th session of the 5 th Remuneration Committee was held on March 23, 2022 (members present: Lai Sun Quae, Sheu Her Jiun, Huang Tien Chang).
-Discussion on the distribution of the company's employees' compensation and directors' and supervisors' remuneration in 2021.
-Resolution: The proposal is appropriate and reasonable.
-After the chairman consulted all members present, the proposal was passed without objection, and the proposal was presented to the board of directors for reference and discussion.
-3. The 3 st session of the 5 th Remuneration Committee was held on December 16, 2022 (members present : Lai Sun Quae, Huang Tien Chang, Chen Shiou Chung) Discussion on "the remuneration of directors and managers of the Company in 2023".
+1. In 2023, the Company's Remuneration Committee held two meetings.
+Implementation 2.
+The 4th session of the 5th Remuneration Committee was held on March 13, 2023 (members present: Lai Sun Quae, Chen Shiou Chung, Huang Tien Chang).
+Discussion on the distribution of the company's employees' compensation and directors' and supervisors' remuneration in 2022.
+Resolution: After the chairman consulted all members present, the proposal was passed without objection, and the proposal was presented to the board of directors for reference and discussion.
+The company's handling of the opinions of the Salary and Remuneration Committee: submitted to the Board of Directors in accordance with the resolution of the Salary and Remuneration Committee Board resolution: Except for directors who were legally required to withdraw from the discussion and vote due to their interests, after discussing the resolution, it was agreed that it should be passed according to the resolution and submitted to the shareholders' meeting for a report.
+3. The 5st session of the 5th Remuneration Committee was held on December 20, 2023 (members present : Lai Sun Quae, Huang Tien Chang, Chen Shiou Chung) Discussion on "the remuneration of directors and managers of the Company in 2024".
 Any objections or reservations expressed by the Committee members and recorded in writing: None.
-Resolution: The proposal is appropriate and reasonable.
-After the chairman consulted all the members present, the proposal was passed without objection, and the proposal was presented to the board of directors for reference and discussion The Company's response to the Remuneration Committee's opinion: The above two matters were presented to the board of directors in accordance with the Remuneration Committee's resolution.
+Resolution: After the chairman consulted all the members present, the proposal was passed without objection, and the proposal was presented to the board of directors for reference and discussion The Company's response to the Remuneration Committee's opinion: The above two matters were presented to the board of directors in accordance with the Remuneration Committee's resolution.
 Resolution of the board of directors: Except for directors Chan Cheng Tian, Cheng Yu Jing, Weng Mao Cheng, Chen Meng Wu, Lai Yu Min, and independent directors Lai Sun Quae, Huang Tien Chang, Chen Shiou Chung were the interested parties in this case, who shall recuse from the discussion and voting.
 The chairman consulted all the directors present and agreed to pass the resolution.